Sindika Dokolo: African art collection

 Through his father's initiative, Dokolo started an arts collection at the age of 15.
 During an interview with Angolan television network TPA, he said his parents liked art to begin with: his mother took him to visit all the museums in Europe and his father was a great collector of classical African art.

 Dokolo later started the Sindika Dokolo Foundation to promote numerous arts and culture festivals at home and abroad.
 Its mission is to create a display center for contemporary and other African art in Luanda, and also to create the conditions and activities which are necessary to integrate African artists in the international circles of the art world.
 Dokolo stated that his connection to the arts is not intended to be recognized as a great collector, but rather "to present African artists to the world".
 The Foundation follows the principle of freely lending its pieces to any international museum as long as that museum presents the same exhibition in an African country.

 Dokolo started expositions like the SD Observatorio (July 2006 – August 2006) at the Valencia Institute of Modern Art, the Trienal de Luanda (December 2006 – March 2007), or the Check List Luanda Pop (June 2007 – November 2007) at the 52nd Venice Biennale.
 When the German collector Hans Bogatzke died, the curator Fernando Alvim suggested to Sindika Dokolo that he buy the 500 piece collection.
-The collection was secured for a low price because Hans Bogatzke's widow, despite loving her husband, didn't want the responsibility and was pleased knowing it would be shown in Africa.
+The collection was secured for a low price because Hans Bogatzke's widow, despite loving her husband, did not want the responsibility and was pleased knowing it would be shown in Africa.
 On 25 January 2010, he organized a huge exposition for Luanda's 434th anniversary called Luanda Suave e Frenética, with many artists reflecting in various ways about a "vibrant and smooth" city.